What is data architecture?

 Before we discuss any further let me first tell you about the various components of Data Architecture.

-As the name suggests, Data Pipeline is an end-to-end process where data can move from one source to another and get stored, used for analysis, and combine with other data types as well.
+As the name suggests, data pipeline is an end-to-end process where data can move from one source to another and get stored, used for analysis, and combine with other data types as well.

 Cloud offers a unique way to back up data, save it online securely so that it can be accessed anytime, anywhere, and anyplace.
 It can also be shared very easily once permission is granted.